isobelweinberg/discharge-summaries-from-mimic/README.md

 >

 ## Conclusions
-- Gemini can extract, from unstructured data, the key information for a discharge summary.
+- Gemini could extract, from unstructured data, the key information for a discharge summary.
-- Discharge summaries tend to look superficially convincing but sometimes the underlying clinical narrative is low-quality e.g. unimportant or irrelevant information is included; not drawing out the overall clinical narrative.
-There are errors in other sections too e.g. inpatient medicines being wrongly listed as discharge medications.
+- Discharge summaries tended to look superficially convincing but sometimes the underlying clinical narrative was low-quality e.g. unimportant or irrelevant information was included; the overall narrative was not convincing.
+There were errors in other sections too e.g. inpatient medicines being wrongly listed as discharge medications.
-- These discharge summaries were written only from event data; no patient notes were included (this is a limitation of the mimic demo dataset).
+- These discharge summaries were written only from event data; no patient notes were included (this is a limitation of the MIMIC demo dataset).
 Given this, the LLM has performed very well in condensing the information into narrative form.
 It would be interesting to see performance with a dataset that included clinical notes.
 - The model did not need to be given a structure in order to output the clinical information in the style of a discharge summary, with structured headings.
-It can be seen that the model produced these kind of outputs in response to the short prompt as well as the long prompt; the short prompt does not impose and structure on the ouput.
+It can be seen that the model produced these kind of outputs in response to the short prompt as well as the long prompt; the short prompt does not impose any structure on the ouput.
 Interestingly, to make the model produce output in this style, prompts had to specify that a 'discharge summary' was required.
 Instructly the model to produce a 'clinical narrative' or 'clinical summary' did not give any structured headings.
-- It can be seen that, whilst the short prompt produces a discharge-style summary with headings, the exact structure of the output fluctuates.
-Using the long prompt to specify a structure the model should use allows consistency.
+- It can be seen that, whilst the short prompt produced a discharge-style summary with headings, the exact structure of the output fluctuated.
+Using the long prompt to specify a structure the model should use gave consistency.
-- Interestingly, giving a longer prompt which included more specific instructions about the output the model should produce tends to make the model poorer at the core task: providing a useful summary of the admission.
+- Interestingly, giving a longer prompt which included more specific instructions about the output the model should produce tended to make the model poorer at the core task: providing a useful summary of the admission.
 For instance, compare this, produced in response to the short prompt:

 > **History of Present Illness:**
 >